-(d) The amounts in this column represent the grant date fair value of the restricted share units (RSUs) awarded to NEOs in respect of the four quarters for each financial year plus, in the case of amounts that have been accrued for which RSUs have not yet been awarded, the amount to be awarded and plus the amount paid as a dividend equivalent on the vesting of RSUs.
-For details of the LTIP and the material terms of each award, see "Long Term Incentive Plan (LTIP)" on page 37.
-The grant date fair value for all RSUs depends on whether the trustee of an employee benefit trust (EBT) has purchased Common shares in number equal to the number of RSUs awarded: if the trustee has, then the grant date fair value is the average price of all such shares, but to the extent that the trustee has not, then the grant date fair value is the volume weighted average price on the Toronto Stock Exchange for the ten trading days immediately preceding the grant date.
+(d) In the case of NEOs awarded Restricted Share Units (RSUs), the amounts in this column represent the grant date fair value of the RSUs awarded to NEOs in respect of each financial year plus, in the case of amounts that have been accrued for which RSUs have not yet been awarded, the amount to be awarded plus the amount paid as a dividend equivalent on the vesting of RSUs.
+The grant date fair value for RSUs depends on the prices at which Common shares are acquired by the trustees of the employee benefit trusts (EBTs) to satisfy the awards.
+In general, the grant date fair value is the average price of all such shares.

-As part of the total compensation arrangement with regards to his appointment as Chief Executive Officer effective October 1, 2016, Mr. Daviau received a grant of 1,500,000 restricted share units (RSUs).
+As part of the total compensation arrangement with regards to his appointment as Chief Executive Officer effective October 1, 2015, Mr. Daviau received a grant of 1,500,000 Restricted Share Units (RSUs).
 He surrendered this award effective March 24, 2016, and the amount of the award is not included in the table.